 In addition to the extensive range of community, development, and production resources listed above, HERE offers each resident artist a developmental commission, work-in-progress (WIP) and workshop fees in order to develop their project.
-The developmental commission, paid out in monthly installments, is up to $5,400 total for a 3-year residency.
-HERE also provides each artist with an annual WIP fund of $1,000, as well as a fee of $1,000-$2,000 for each workshop in our annual CULTUREMART festival.
-From 2014-2017, we also have additional funding to support workshop weeks in our theatres, which are accompanied by additional artist and technical fees of up to $3,000 per project.
+The developmental commission is up to $5,400 total over a 3-year residency.
+HERE also provides each artist with an annual WIP fund of $2,000, as well as a fee of $1,500-$2,000 for each workshop in our annual CULTUREMART festival.
 All of these funds may be used as each artist deems fit for their individual project.
 In addition, there are fees for creators and their collaborators in the budget for the final production.
 The budget is developed jointly by HERE and the artist.
-HERE allocates at least $20,000 towards the final production in addition to partnering with the artist to raise project-specific funding.
-Over a 3-year residency, HERE commits over $35,000 in cash in each project.
+HERE allocates at least $30,000 towards the final production in addition to partnering with the artist to raise project-specific funding.
+Over a 3-year residency, HERE invests over $50,000 in cash in each project.

-We define a mid-career artist as one who has:
+We define an appropriate artist for our program as one who has:

 (1) completed their education within the last 8-15 years

 (2) had at least a few significant residency or commissioning opportunities,